Updated: Jul 14

 There are many potential causes of temporary gait abnormalities.
 For example, if you sustain an injury, you may start to subconsciously alter the way you walk to avoid causing pain to the problem area.

-Other causes include trauma, inflammation, or in more serious cases, the result from muscular neurological issues.
+Other causes include trauma, inflammation, or in more serious cases, the result of muscular neurological issues.

 Abnormal gait is often categorised as one of five types, based on the symptoms or appearance of how you walk.

-It’s worth noting that a limp is also considered as an abnormal gait.
+It’s worth noting that a limp is also considered an abnormal gait.

-If your abnormal gait is impacting your quality of life it may be worth consulting your doctor or biomechanist to analyse whether you have a spinal or foot issue which could be contributing.
-We have put together some free guides addressing some common foot and spinal conditions, how to source correct footwear and where you may be able to seek further advice.
+If your abnormal gait is impacting your quality of life it may be worth consulting your doctor or biomechanist to analyse whether you have a spinal or foot issue that could be contributing.
+We have put together some free guides addressing some common foot and spinal conditions, how to source correct footwear, and where you may be able to seek further advice.